alexirpan/alexirpan.github.io/_posts/2024-08-06-switching-to-ai-safety.markdown

 ![An edit of Marge saying "I Just Think AI Safety's Neat"](/public/switching-into-safety/neat.jpg) {: .centered }

 (I tried to get an LLM to make this for me and it failed.
-Surely this is possible with the right prompt, but it's not worth the time it'd take me to do so.)
+Surely this is possible with the right prompt, but it's not worth the time I'd spend debugging it.)
 {: .centered }

 The Full Spice "Why Safety" Reasons